Marvelous Ms. Zelda: An exclusive with Matilda Szydagis

 It reminds her of watching The Carol Burnett Show as a kid, when she'd see actors break into laughter during a sketch.
 Since then, Matilda thought working on a TV show "would be awesome."
 Now, she lights up the screen on Mrs. Maisel, calling it "the best job ever."

 It may have been her sharp improvisational skills that clinched her spot in the Maisel family.
-In one callback, she improvised with producer Daniel Palladino, which eventually informed a scene in the show's pilot – a humorous chase with a duster, as fans can recall.
+In one callback, she improvised with producer Daniel Palladino, which eventually influenced a scene in the show's pilot – a humorous chase with a duster, as fans can recall.

 It's clear that Matilda has jumped feet first into her character.
 She imagines that Zelda lives in Green Point, Brooklyn, and if she ever had a night off, she'd sneak into a comedy club to heckle Midge.